bolner/FatCatDB/README.md

 # Creating a table schema

-See the below example.
+See the example below.
 You only have to add annotations to a class and some of its public properties.
-See an explanation below the example.
-As you see all annotated columns must have `Nullable` type, which you can either achieve by adding a question mark after non-nullable types, like `long?` or through `Nullable<long>`.
+Please find an explanation below the example.
+All annotated columns must have `Nullable` type, which you can either achieve by adding a question mark after non-nullable types, like `long?` or through `Nullable<long>`.

 ```csharp
 using System;